franciscozdo/mimiker-wiki/Coding-conventions.md

 **Coding style.**

 > All source code in the repository should be formatted according to [LLVM coding standards](http://llvm.org/docs/CodingStandards.html#source-code-formatting).
 You don't have to read this document, there's a tool that'll do the work for you - [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
-Please use it with default settings.
+Please use it by running `make format`.

 **Explicit size for basic data types.**